auroracaton/auroracaton/README.md

 Currently exploring opportunities in data, product, research, and creative tech spaces.

-- Research Associate in Biostatistics & Health Data Science at Lehigh College of Health.
+- Research Associate in Biostatistics & Data Science at Lehigh University.
 - Developing Neural Networks to predict Drug-Induced Autoimmunity more efficiently
 - President of the Institute for Healthcare Improvement Club
 - Participant in the selective LehighSiliconValley program for Entrepreneurship and Innovation